-- 1. (a) It is each student's responsibility to be at the evaluation/examination area for the proper examination at the proper time. - (b) If a student is late for an evaluation/exam the student will only be given the scheduled time remaining. - (c) If a student is absent for an evaluation/exam, the Office will need documentation. - 2.
+- 1. (a) It is each student's responsibility to be at the evaluation/examination area for the proper examination at the proper time. - (b) If a student is late for an evaluation/exam the student will only be given the scheduled time remaining. - (c) If a student is absent for an evaluation/exam, the Office will need documentation.
+Students and their families must speak with their alpha VP regarding the documented reason for the absence, otherwise the mark will be entered as a zero for the missed exam. - 2.
 In the event of a weather/structural damage event which cancels bussing/school, all evaluations/exams will be moved forward one day.
 Students will write the missed evaluation/exam the next school day.
 For example, if Tuesday, January 26 is a cancelled school day the Period One evaluation/exam will be written on Wednesday, January 27, the Period Two will be written Thursday, January 28 and so on. - 4.
 Students are responsible for bringing appropriate materials and resources to the evaluation/exam. - 5.
 Academic dishonesty will be taken very seriously during the evaluation/exam period. - 6.
 School bus transportation will be running on the regular schedule during exams. - 7.
 All evaluation/exam information and schedules will be posted in the school and on the school website. - 8.
 Students must remove all items and clean out lockers by the end of the last scheduled evaluation/exam.